statengeneraal/laws-markdown/verdrag/verdrag/tot/oprichting/van/het/internationaal/vaccinatie-instituut/BWBV0001340/README.md

 ####Agreement on the Establishment of the International Vaccine Institute

-Whereas the Children's Vaccine Initiative (hereinafter referred to as “the CVI") is a coalition of governments, multilateral and bilateral agencies, non-governmental organizations including foundations and associations, and industry dedicated to ensuring the availability of safe, effective and affordable vaccines, the development and introduction of improved and new vaccines and strengthening the capacity of developing countries in vaccine development, production and use in immunization programmes; Whereas at the initiative of the United Nations Development Programme (hereinafter referred to as “UNDP"), the Republic of Korea has agreed to be the host country of a newly created institute to be named as the International Vaccine Institute (hereinafter referred to as “the Institute") dedicated to strengthening the capacity of developing countries in the field of vaccine technology and carrying out vaccine-related research and development; Whereas the Parties to this Agreement consider the Institute as an instrument to contribute to achieving the goals of the CVI; Whereas the Parties to this Agreement wish to create the Institute as an international organization with suitable governance, juridical personality, and appropriate international status, privileges and immunities and other conditions necessary to enable it to operate effectively towards the attainment of its objectives; Whereas the Parties to this Agreement wish to establish the Institute as an integral part of the CVI policy framework, strategy and activities; Now, therefore, the Parties signatory hereto agree as follows:
+Whereas the Children's Vaccine Initiative (hereinafter referred to as “the CVI”) is a coalition of governments, multilateral and bilateral agencies, non-governmental organizations including foundations and associations, and industry dedicated to ensuring the availability of safe, effective and affordable vaccines, the development and introduction of improved and new vaccines and strengthening the capacity of developing countries in vaccine development, production and use in immunization programmes; Whereas at the initiative of the United Nations Development Programme (hereinafter referred to as “UNDP”), the Republic of Korea has agreed to be the host country of a newly created institute to be named as the International Vaccine Institute (hereinafter referred to as “the Institute”) dedicated to strengthening the capacity of developing countries in the field of vaccine technology and carrying out vaccine-related research and development; Whereas the Parties to this Agreement consider the Institute as an instrument to contribute to achieving the goals of the CVI; Whereas the Parties to this Agreement wish to create the Institute as an international organization with suitable governance, juridical personality, and appropriate international status, privileges and immunities and other conditions necessary to enable it to operate effectively towards the attainment of its objectives; Whereas the Parties to this Agreement wish to establish the Institute as an integral part of the CVI policy framework, strategy and activities; Now, therefore, the Parties signatory hereto agree as follows:

 ### Article  I

 ####Establishment

-There shall be established an independent international organization entitled the “International Vaccine Institute" which will operate in accordance with the Constitution appended hereto as its integral part.
+There shall be established an independent international organization entitled the “International Vaccine Institute” which will operate in accordance with the Constitution appended hereto as its integral part.

 ### Article  II